publication date: Saturday, January 14, 2006 (part of Round XXVII)

 explanation: The clue describes Seuss's books for children and mentions three of his best-known titles: The Cat in the Hat, The Grinch Who Stole Christmas!, and Green Eggs and Ham. more…

-solved by: Russ Wilhelm, Steve West, Matthew Preston, Joanna Woods, Denise Sawicki, Erik Bates, Steve Dunn, Amy Austin, Mike Eberhart, Aaron Shurtleff, Dave Mitzman, Elliot Farney, Jerry Mathis, Scott Horowitz, Megan Baxter, Aaron Fischer, Chris McKinnon, Mihai Rusu, Michael Paul Cote, Justin Hampson, Bob Miller, Jacque Miller, John Julitz, and James Miller
+solved by: Russ Wilhelm, Steve West, Matthew Preston, Joanna Woods, Denise Sawicki, Erik Bates, Steve Dunn, Amy Austin, Mike Eberhart, Aaron Shurtleff, David Mitzman, Elliot Farney, Jerry Mathis, Scott Horowitz, Megan Baxter, Aaron Fischer, Chris McKinnon, Mihai Rusu, Michael Paul Cote, Justin Hampson, Bob Miller, Jacque Miller, John Julitz, and James Miller

 trivia: Scott wrote the clue in anapestic tetrameter, the meter favored by Seuss in most of his books.